Back To Top

 2. Best Titleist golf balls

-What you need to know: The Titleist Pro V1 is the most well known ball in golf.
-Since bursting onto the scene in the year 2000, it has established itself as one of the most successful golf equipment franchises in history and has long been the most used ball on the professional circuits.
-In fact, it's hard to come up with any franchise that has been more widely played or had more success.
-Pro V1 is now in its 23rd year and with this latest update Titleist’s engineers are promising more distance, lower long game spin and a more consistent flight.
-Based on our testing, we can confirm that all of the above was delivered, as the Pro V1 cemented its place as the top dog in the premium golf ball category.
+What you need to know: The Titleist Pro V1 is by far the most well known ball in golf.
+Since bursting onto the scene in the year 2000, the Pro V1 has established itself as one of the most successful and long running golf equipment franchises in history.
+It has been the most used ball on the professional circuits for most of that time and it's hard to come up with any franchise that has been more widely played or had more success.
+To be at the top of the game for so long is quite remarkable, and Pro V1 is now in its 25th year.
+With this latest update Titleist’s engineers are promising more distance, lower long game spin and a more consistent flight and we can confirm that all of the above was delivered in our testing, as the Pro V1 again cemented its place as the top dog in the premium golf ball category.

-Design/Tech: Such has been the incredible advancements in golf ball technology, it's becoming more and more difficult for manufacturers to make significant improvements, but there are still small gains to be had and Titleist have found a way to make the best even better.
-The main upgrade in this model is the high-gradient core, which is firmer at the periphery but gets progressively softer towards the centre.
-The result of this are higher ball speeds and lower spin in the long game (especially off the tee).
-Further advancements to the manufacturing process has helped to optimize the consistency in both speed and spin.
+Design/Tech: It's becoming more and more difficult for manufacturers to make significant improvements to golf balls, such has been the incredible advancements in technology over the past decade or so, but there are still small gains to be had and Titleist have found a way to make the best even better.
+The main upgrade in the latest Pro V1 is the high-gradient core, which is firmer at the periphery but gets progressively softer towards the centre.
+This has resulted in higher ball speeds and lower spin in the long game, while further advancements to the manufacturing process has helped to optimize the consistency in both speed and spin.

-Long game performance: In our testing we found that the most impressive area of performance was with the mid-irons.
-We noticed a definite reduction in spin and also an increase in distance.
-The flight was lovely - strong and high with plenty of stopping power - and we could see an improvement over the previous model.
-Off the tee we noted improvement too and the most impressive aspect was the consistency, with the spin numbers only differing by 300rpm.
-Too much spin off the tee will cost you distance so if that is an issue for you this ball will help you get those numbers down.
-It also flies quite low so that will benefit the golfer who hits it too high with driver.
+Long game performance: The most impressive area of performance for us during testing was with the mid-irons.
+There was a definite reduction in spin combined with an increase in distance.
+We loved the flight, which was strong and high with plenty of stopping power, and noted an improvement over the previous model.
+Off the tee we noted improved performance too, with the most impressive thing for us being the consistency, with the spin numbers only differing by 300rpm.
+You will lose distance with too much spin off the tee so if that is an issue for you this ball should help you get those numbers down.
+It also flies quite low, which will benefit the golfer who tends to hit it too high with driver as it should increase the run you get after landing.

-Short game performance: One of the requirements for a premium golf ball is you want low spin in the long game and the opposite in the short game, where control is everything.
-The Pro V1 ticks both boxes.
-We mentioned above the reduced spin on longer shots, while at the other end of the bag we were able to produce plenty of control from pitch and chip shots inside 50 yards.
-The lovely soft feel from the club face makes it easy to attack the hole on short game shots and this will certainly boost confidence when faced with those tricky pitch and chip shots.
+Short game performance: With a premium ball, one of basic requirements is low spin in the long game (for accuracy and distance) and more spin in the short game, where control is everything.
+As always, the Pro V1 ticks both boxes.
+We mentioned above the reduced spin on longer shots, but at the opposite end of the bag we were easily able to produce plenty of control from pitch and chip shots inside 50 yards.
+Additionally, the soft feel from the club face makes it easy to attack the hole in the short game with a variety of shots and this exceptional feel should help to boost confidence on those tricky pitch and chip shots.

 Callaway Chrome Tour Golf Ball